 1866: Anne Sullivan, the teacher best known for being the instructor and life-long companion of Helen Keller, is born in Feeding Hills, Agawam, Massachusetts.
 The story of how Sullivan, who contracted an eye infection when she was 8 years old that left her blind, taught the blind and deaf Keller how to communicate despite a near complete lack of language has become widely known through the play and film "The Miracle Worker."

 1865: John Wilkes Booth shoots U.S. President Abraham Lincoln at Ford's Theatre in Washington, D.C.
 He died early the next morning at William Petersen's boarding house across the street, becoming the first U.S. president to be assassinated.

-1860: The first Pony Express rider reaches Sacramento, Calif., after leaving St. Joseph, Mo., 10 days earlier.
+1860: The first Pony Express rider reaches Sacramento, California, after leaving St. Joseph, Missouri, 10 days earlier.

-1846: The Donner Party of pioneers departs Springfield, Ill., for California, on what would become a year-long journey of hardship, cannibalism, and survival.
+1846: The Donner Party of pioneers departs Springfield, Illinois, for California, on what would become a year-long journey of hardship, cannibalism, and survival.

 1841: Edgar Allan Poe's "Murders in the Rue Morgue" is first published in Graham's Magazine.

 1828: Noah Webster copyrights the first edition of his dictionary.

 1759: George Frideric Handel, the German-born Baroque composer famous for his operas, oratorios, anthems and organ concertos, dies at age 74 in London, England.
 He is best known for works such as "Water Music," "Music for the Royal Fireworks" and "Messiah."

 Benjamin Franklin dies, Daffy Duck makes his debut, the Bay of Pigs invasion begins, the ill-fated Apollo 13 returns to Earth, and two Los Angeles police officers are convicted in the Rodney King beating, all on this day.